yumimobi/YumiMediationSDK-Unity-wiki/English/Interstitial(en).md

 This guide explains how to integrate interstitial ads into a Unity app.

 # Prerequisites
-Complete [Get Started](https://github.com/yumimobi/YumiMediationSDK-Unity/wiki/GetStarted).
+Complete [Get Started](https://github.com/yumimobi/YumiMediationSDK-Unity/wiki/GetStarted(en)).
 Your Unity app should already have the YumiMediationSDK Unity plugin imported.

 # Create a interstitial ad
-The first step toward displaying a interstitial is to create an `YumiInterstitialAd` object in a script attached to a GameObject.
+The first step toward displaying a interstitial is to create an `YumiInterstitialAd` object in a script attached to a `GameObject`.

 **The interstitial ad will auto cached when create an interstitial ad**